Ulva House

 repairs to the flat roofs

-The progression of this project has been a collaborative process, requiring coordination, problem-solving, and flexibility — particularly given the challenges of working on a remote island.
+Delivering this project has been a collaborative process, requiring coordination, problem-solving, and flexibility — particularly given the challenges of a remote island.

 Support that made it possible